 Rogan Josh is one of the heavy hitters at Indian restaurants, a firm favourite alongside Butter Chicken, Tikka Masala and Tandoori.

 I’d say Daal is up there too, but let’s be honest – if you can only order one curry, it probably won’t be daal (unless you’re with a vegetarian).
 Right? 🤷🏻♀️

 There’s a decent list of spices called for in Rogan Josh.
 As would be expected given the kapow! flavour of the creamy tomato curry sauce!

 This recipe is based on one from one my favourite chefs, Rick Stein, from his book Rick Stein’s India.
-I felt the addition of stock and increasing the spice level really made this Rogan Josh taste just that much more curry-house style.
-“That’s a mind-blasting curry, Ricky ….”
+I felt the addition of stock and increasing the amount of spices really made this Rogan Josh taste just that much more curry-house style.
+Now “that’s a mind-blasting curry, Ricky ….”

 Ingredients in Rogan Josh

 Here’s what you need.
 And yes, dear fellow Aussies, you really can get all the ingredients at Coles, Woolworths or Harris Farms!

 Spices – all spices listed above are common ones with the exception of Garam Masala.
 This is an Indian Spice Mix which is sold at supermarkets nowadays, however, if you are struggling to find it, substitute with curry powder;